compono-kit/prices/README.md

 # Prices

 PHP types representing prices including gross amount, net amount, vat amount and vat rate A price include the gross, net and VAT amount, as well as the VAT rate.
 The missing values are automatically calculated by the class depending on the instantiation method.

+## Requirements

+* PHP >=7.4
+* moneyphp/money

 ## Instantiation